Can we condense the Spiritus Mundi from the sun inside a container?

 Can we condense the Spiritus Mundi through a photochemical reaction?

-This school of thinking tries to “catch” photons, and with photons the Spiritus Mundi/Secret Fire from the Sunlight.
+This school of thinking tries to “catch” photons, and with photons, the Spiritus Mundi/Secret Fire from the Sunlight.
 This involves the effects of light upon certain substances on which Sunbeams act with a decomposing power.
 What they get is a tiny amount of highly ionized powders or liquids.
-Although these substances can affect metals, strictly speaking, they are not pure Spiritus Mundi, but still magnetized raw matters.
+Although these substances can affect metals, they are not pure Spiritus Mundi but still magnetized raw matter.
 The main drawback of these practices is the negligible amount of salts obtained.
 Similar techniques of salts dissociation, and in similar conditions, appear to be at the base of electric energy production.

 Can we extract the Spiritus Mundi through the solar electrical potential?

 Solar beams do heat.
 And the lack of them chills out the heated matter.
 And the difference between the pick temperatures may create an electrical potential.
-This is the foundation of many plants for electricity production all over the world.
-This could be a model for the alchemical Solve et Coagula as well, in fact in this way the Spiritus Mundi comes from the potential to act.
+This is the foundation of many plants for electricity production worldwide.
+This could also be a model for the alchemical Solve et Coagula; in this way, the Spiritus Mundi comes from the potential to act.
 And the matter can be increasingly magnetized, as happens during solar exposition in preparatory works.
-Sunlight can also decompose salts, and also in that case I think we can talk of electrical potential.
+Sunlight can also decompose salts, and also, in that case, I think we can talk of electrical potential.
 And what we generally obtain is an “electrically” ionized substance.
 Another intriguing electricity feature will be presented further on.

 What about the claim to extract and/or condense the Spiritus Mundi through an aerial apparatus?

-A theory that the Spiritus Mundi from the sun could be extracted and/or condensed through aerial apparatuses, such as towers, has been put forward.
-In fact, many apparently useless towers were built in medieval times in Europe and there is a suggestion that the Kuphu pyramid’s chamber of the king is the upper part of a huge hidden granite tower.
-I have already said about the impossibility to extract and condense Spiritus Mundi directly from the sun.
-Anyway, an aerial stone apparatus could be defined as a piece of matter, and we know matter always has an inner magnet for the celestial Spiritus Mundi; however, it remains to discover this magnet’s core.
+A theory has been put forward that the Spiritus Mundi from the sun could be extracted and/or condensed through aerial apparatuses, such as towers.
+Many useless towers were built in medieval times in Europe, and there is a suggestion that the Kuphu pyramid’s chamber of the king is the upper part of a huge hidden granite tower.
+I have already said about the impossibility of extracting and condensing Spiritus Mundi directly from the sun.
+An aerial stone apparatus could be defined as a piece of matter.
+We know matter always has an inner magnet for the celestial Spiritus Mundi; however, it remains to discover this magnet’s core.
 Further, there is no evidence those aerial apparatuses had been built to specifically attract the Spiritus Mundi from the sun, as stars may be involved instead.

 What about the solar optical lenses we can see in alchemical literature?

-They look like an optical lens set to refract and/or magnify the visible solar range, and the sunlight, so as to heat, oxidize or ionize.
-In fact, the matters under their action appear to be heated, oxidized, or ionized.
-In this way, the matter can undergo a major magnetization due to thermic, ionizing, or oxidizing effects, as the matter subjected to this treatment tends to free the Spiritus Mundi from within the atoms.
-In other cases, the refracted or magnified beams seem simply to act as a substitute for conventional heating.
-In case the lenses are claimed to be set to refract and/or magnify the radiation below the infrared or above the ultraviolet range, even if they could do that, I don’t see how the result may be other than heating, oxidizing, or ionizing.
+They look like an optical lens set to refract and/or magnify the visible solar range and the sunlight to heat, oxidize or ionize.
+The matters under their action appear to be heated, oxidized, or ionized.
+This way, the matter can undergo significant magnetization due to thermic, ionizing, or oxidizing effects.
+The matter subjected to this treatment tends to free the Spiritus Mundi from within the atoms.
+In other cases, the refracted or magnified beams seem to act as a substitute for conventional heating.
+Suppose the lenses are claimed to be set to refract and/or magnify the radiation below the infrared or above the ultraviolet range, even if they could do that.
+In that case, I don’t see how the result may be other than heating, oxidizing, or ionizing.
 It remains the case of unknown radiation whose action might be other than heating, oxidizing, or ionizing.
-If so, and if some optical lens could do that, it would be interesting to investigate the refraction angle, which should necessarily be different from the above-mentioned cases.
+If so, and if some optical lens could do that, it would be interesting to investigate the refraction angle, which should differ from the cases as mentioned above.

 What about the use of mirrors we can see in alchemical literature?

 Mirrors are opticals to reflect and deflect the visible solar range.
 In alchemical literature, we can read of common concave items to gather the solar beams to extract and/or condense the Spiritus Mundi.
-This practice has uncertain results, in fact, it is undeniable this system collects particulate pollution.
-The systems of multiple mirrors set to reflect and deflect the solar, lunar, or stellar rays are less known in alchemical literature, and their purpose is not known.
+This practice has uncertain results.
+It is undeniable this system collects particulate pollution.
+The systems of multiple mirrors set to reflect and deflect the solar, lunar, or stellar rays are less known in alchemical literature, and their purpose is unknown.
 It would be interesting to investigate their reflection angles.

 What is the main drawback of Solar Alchemy?

 It is the negligible amount of raw matter obtained.
-Something is certainly achieved by the solar way, but the amount is very, very small.
+The solar way certainly achieves something, but the amount is very, very small.
 And a certain amount would be indispensable since we have to partition the Mercurius.

 Is it true that in Alchemy exists more than one Sun?